radmehrdad/Radonix/CAM-Pro/README.md

 - Graphics Card: A model that does not encounter errors during XNA installation and is recognized by XNA
 - Motherboard: At least one LAN connection

-### Required Software (The internal circuit of the RS485 communication pins in the PC-Smart and PC-Pro models:)
+### Required Software
-All required software can be found in the "Requirements" folder in this GitHub repository.
+All required software can be found in the "Requirementss" folder in this GitHub repository.

 - .NET Framework 4: dotNetFx40_Client_x86_x64
 - XNA version 4: xnafx40_redist